indutny/blog.ng/src/d.sea-of-nodes.md

 To safely move the length lookup out of the loop we need to know that the array length does not change between the loop's iterations.
-Humans can do it easily just by looking at the source code, but the compiler needs to do lots of work to figure this out of the AST.
+Humans can do it easily just by looking at the source code, but the compiler needs to do quite a lot of work to confidently extract those facts from the AST.

-As many other compiler problems, this one is commonly solved by introducing one more intermediate representation layer.
-What's needed to optimize this particular case is a thing called data-flow graph.
-Instead of talking about syntax-entities (like `for loop`s, `expressions`, ...), we should talk about the data itself (read variables values), and how it changes through the program.
+Like many other compiler problems, this is often solved by lifting the data into a more appropriate abstraction layer, i.e. intermediate representation.
+In this particular case that choice of IR is known as a data-flow graph (DFG).
+Instead of talking about syntax-entities (like `for loop`s, `expressions`, ...), we should talk about the data itself (read, variables values), and how it changes through the program.

 ## Data-flow Graph

 In our particular example, the data we are interested in is the value of variable `arr`.
-We want to be able to easily observe all uses of it to verify that there are no out-of-bands accesses and other length-changing uses of that array.
+We want to be able to easily observe all uses of it to verify that there are no out-of-bounds accesses or any other change that would modify the length of the array.

-This is accomplished by introducing def-use (definition and uses) relationship between the different data values, and it means that the value is declared once (_node_), and is used somewhere to create new values (_edge_).
+This is accomplished by introducing "def-use" (definition and uses) relationship between the different data values.
+Concretely, it means that the value has declared once (_node_), and that it has been used somewhere to create new values (_edge_ for every use).
 Obviously, connecting different values together will form a **data-flow graph** like this:

 ![Data-flow Graph][8]

 Note the red `array` box in this vast graph.
 The solid arrows going out of it represent uses of this value.
-By iterating them compiler can tell that `array` value is used at:
+By iterating over those edges, the compiler can derive that the value of `array` is used at:

 - `loadArrayLength`
 - `checkRange`
 - `load`
 - `store`

-It could also follow back the dashed lines (these lines are very important, and we will discuss them a bit later) going to `checkRange` to verify that both `load` and `store` are "guarded" by it, and won't cause array length to change.
-Compiler concludes that it is safe to move `loadArrayLength` out of the loop.
+The compiler could also follow the dashed lines (these lines are very important, and we will discuss them a bit later) back to `checkRange` to verify that both `load` and `store` are "guarded" by it, i.e. the array uses won't cause its length to change.
+Compiler will conclude that it is safe to move `loadArrayLength` out of the loop.

 By going through the graph further, we may observe that the value of `ssa:phi` node is always between `0` and `arr.length`, so the `checkRange` may be removed